-Tape backup comes with too much complication and uncertainty.
+Big Data and Tape backup come with too much complication and uncertainty.
 It raises pertinent questions such as – Can the tape be read successfully?
 Is the file even on this tape?
 Can the tape be found?
 What happens if the tape head alignment has changed from when it was written and the tape drive or library has been upgraded since then?
-How much time is lost on changing tapes, setting up backup jobs and worrying about backup?
+How much time is lost on changing tapes, setting up backup jobs, and worrying about backup?

 Upping the backup game even further, virtualisation is harnessing the potentials of disk-based backup and is stretching the gap between tape and disk farther.
-Specific backup technologies allow a near instant recovery of data or servers from any point in time.
+Specific backup technologies allow a near-instant recovery of data or servers from any point in time.
 It is scalable to an organisation’s storage requirement, easily accommodating the growth of big data.
-This also minimises all associated tape costs, time loss and the capital expenditure of tape libraries, tape drives, licenses and maintenance cost.
-It carries with it the many benefits that cloud computing bring.
+This also minimises all associated tape costs, time loss, and the capital expenditure of tape libraries, tape drives, licenses, and maintenance costs.
+It carries with it the many benefits that cloud computing brings.

-A few cloud computing providers now offer a fully managed off-site backup solution that provides disk-based backup utilising market leading technologies.
-They pro-actively monitor report and support an organisation’s backup requirements.
+A few cloud computing providers now offer a fully managed off-site backup solution that provides disk-based instead of tape backup utilising market-leading technologies.
+They proactively monitor reports and support an organisation’s backup requirements.

 Fast recoverable backup, when combined with the cloud, can equal huge savings on disaster recovery.
 One day soon, with the constant growth of big data, backup and disaster recovery will become part of one another.